UniMath/agda-unimath/src/metric-spaces/cauchy-precompletion-of-pseudometric-spaces.lagda.md

           ( P)))
 ```

-### Cauchy approximations similar to pointwise quotient of Cauchy approximations in the Cauchy pseudocompletion are convergent
+### A Cauchy approximation in the Cauchy precompletion of a pseudometric space is convergent if and only if it has a lift its Cauchy pseudocompletion

 ```agda
 module _